 The officers and dispatchers are members of a union which is represented by the Maine Association of Police.
 The administration, supervisors, civilian personnel and reserve officers are non-union.
-Currently we have a contract with the bargaining unit that will expire on June 30, 2012.
+Currently the Town and the union have a collective bargaining contract that is in effect until June 30, 2015.